hossein1387/random_hw_experiments/README.md

 This repo contains my random experiments designing hardware.

-#Desiging a Circuit for computing Greatest Common Diviser(GCD):
+#Desiging a Circuit for computing Greatest Common Divisor(GCD):

 In this project, we designed a circuit to compute the GCD of two 32-bit integers numbers.
 To compile and run the test, you need to either install [Icarus Verilog](http://iverilog.icarus.com/) (free) or to use Cadence Simvision (need to purchase license).
 The script works with both simvision and iverilog.
 To view the waveforms, you can use [GTKWave](http://gtkwave.sourceforge.net/)(free) or Simvision.
 To run the test, first you need to clone this repository: